How web designers, architects, and engineers use computer graphics and the meaning of a good topology structure.

 Every object in the fiscal universe and a virtual 3D CAD scene has a three-dimensional position, so what makes an object one, two, or three dimensional?
 Knowledge of measurement is necessary to be able to understand what is meant by one, two, or three dimensional.
 For this topic, we will focus on object volume and size.
 Measurements such as the weight, density, etc. of an object do not apply in this discussion.

 How to measure an object's volume?

-Suppose you submerge a Stone in a tube that has 20 mL of water and it increases the water level to 40 mL, this indicates that the object has a volume of 20 mL
+If a stone is submerged in 20 ml of water and the level of the water increases to 40 ml, then the stone has a volume of 20 ml.

 How to measure the size of an object?

-To measure an object's size you need to measure the absolute distance between two points.
-It does not matter at which point you start and in which direction you go, you simply count the number of units between any two arbitrary points.
+An object’s size is determined by measuring the absolute distance between two points.
+The point from where you start and the direction is not important.
+It is simply a case of counting the number of units between the two points.

 What is a one-dimensional object?

 An object is one dimensional if it has a single point of reference (one unit) making it impossible to determine its distance.
 So objects such a pixel, one vertex, a single grain of salt, are all 1D objects.

 If it is possible to draw a line between two points, then the object is two dimensional.
 This is because you can measure the distance between them.